 - Highlight and promote employee engagement and company culture.

-A little recognition goes a long way: 80% of employees note that they feel motivated to work harder when their boss shows appreciation.
-So go above and beyond — and beyond that — by implementing an employee rewards program that recognizes employee work.
+A little recognition goes a long way.
+80% of employees say that they feel motivated to work harder when their boss shows appreciation.
+So go above and beyond by implementing an employee rewards program that recognizes employee work.

 Examples of employee rewards

-🏆 Milestone rewards: These include financial bonuses, honorary ceremonies, shared meals, and more to honor work anniversaries.
-Celebrating employee tenure, and highlighting achievement, is a fantastic way to demonstrate appreciation for your workers’ success, and encourage continued loyalty.
+🏆 Milestone rewards: These include financial bonuses, honorary ceremonies, shared meals, and more.
+They honor work anniversaries.
+Milestones are a fantastic way to demonstrate appreciation for your workers’ continued loyalty.

 📈 Performance-based bonuses: Reward your employees for meeting goals, exhibiting professional growth, and outperforming their peers.
-These bonuses generate friendly competition between teams, encourage collaboration within teams, and motivate workers to perform better.
+Why?
+Because these bonuses generate friendly competition between teams.
+Plus, they encourage collaboration within teams.
+And, they motivate workers to perform better.

-🎁 Employee reward catalog: Celebrate employee achievement company-wide with a rewards catalog, allowing employees to cash in kudos for gifts, swag, and experiences.
-Meaningful employee rewards, like those offered by Kazoo’s rewards and recognition platform, have a direct and positive impact on company culture, and can garner up to a 50% reduction in turnover and up to 50% growth in corporate program participation.
+🎁 Employee reward catalog: Celebrate employee achievement company-wide with a rewards catalog!
+Because this allows employees to cash in kudos for gifts, swag, and experiences.
+Meaningful employee rewards, like those offered by Kazoo’s recognition and rewards platform, have a positive impact on company culture.
+And they can garner up to a 50% reduction in turnover.

 Why are employee rewards important?

-Because rewards reflect an employee’s performance, this class of benefit offers a unique opportunity to let workers know their specific contributions are valued.
+Rewards reflect an employee’s performance.
+So rewards are an opportunity for workers to see how you value their contributions.
+The great news?
 This drives worker productivity and morale.
-Plus, the immediacy and visibility of rewarding good work can boost employees’ intrinsic motivation to do well, unlike other benefits like PTO and tuition assistance.
+Plus, the immediacy and visibility of rewarding good work boosts employees’ intrinsic motivation to do well!

 Rewards also have an enormous impact on retention.
-One study, polling 1,700 people, found that more than half were planning to leave their job within the next year.
+One study of 1,700 people found that more than half were planning to leave their job within the next year.
 Strikingly, 69% of those noted that they’d be encouraged to stay with their employers if they offered recognition and rewards.
 With turnover costing more than $15,000 per employee, a solid rewards and recognition program is a worthy investment.

 Tying it all together

-At the end of the day, remember that your benefits, perks, and rewards package represents more than just a shiny hiring incentive — it’s an opportunity to optimize engagement and build a powerful culture for your current employees, too.
+Remember: Your benefits, perks, and rewards package represents more than just a shiny hiring incentive.
+Because it’s an opportunity to optimize engagement and build a powerful culture for your current employees, too.

-As you build out your organizational offerings, make sure they’re appealing and beneficial to the workers at different stages of life and profession who make up your workforce.
-This includes new parents and near-retirees, workers pursuing continuing education, those who need to work remotely to care for ill or aging family, and more.
+So as you build out your organizational offerings, make sure they’re appealing and beneficial to all those in your workforce.
+Remember, this includes new parents and near-retirees.
+Also, workers pursuing continuing education, those who need to work remotely to care for ill or aging family, and more.